CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course7/module1.md

 # Module 1 : Cybersecurity Architecture Overview
 In this module, you will be introduced to fundamental principles of cybersecurity including defense in depth, least privilege, separation of duties, security by design, Keep It Simple, Stupid (KISS).
 You will also be introduced to bad practice Security by Obscurity that can lead to cyberattacks.
 Next, you will be able to recognize the importance and key concepts related to Confidentiality, Integrity, and Availability, or the CIA Triad.
-Finally, you will become familiar with roles and how to manage the role security.
+Finally, you will become familiar with roles and how to manage the role security and NIST CSF.

 ## Five Principles to Follow (and One to Avoid)